Improving Access to Civil Justice

 • Māori and Pasifika communities

-• people residing in rural/non-metro areas.
+• people residing in rural/non-metropolitan areas.

-• link the data with other government data in Statistics New Zealand’s Integrated Data Infrastructure (IDI) so that approved researchers can look at other factors that may be affecting legal needs.
+The Ministry of Justice will use the findings to inform the development of projects and policies across government.
+We also plan to link the data with other government data in Statistics New Zealand’s Integrated Data Infrastructure (IDI) so that approved researchers can look at other factors that may be affecting legal needs.

 For more details about the project see our FAQs.